dsanson/davidsanson.com/courses.markdown

 ---
 title: Courses — David Sanson
 section: courses
-section: courses
 ---

-When emailing about a course, please include your full name in the body of your email and the course number (e.g., "463") in the subject line.
+When emailing about a course, please include your full name in the body of your email and the course number (e.g., "251") in the subject line.

 Present (Fall 2013)
 -------------------